 Brigid's strong personality and her dynamic example ensured that her community served their neighbours, through various acts of mercy.
 Soon her small oratory at Cill-Dara became a centre of religion and learning, and later developed into a small city.
 She founded two monastic institutions, one for men, and the other for women, and apparently held jurisdiction over both of them.
 According to her biographer, she chose St Conleth "to govern the church along with herself."
 For centuries, Kildare was ruled by a double line of abbot-bishops and abbesses, the abbess of Kildare being the leader of all the convents in Ireland.

-During the raids by the Norsemen in the 9th century, Brigid's relics were taken for safety to Downpatrick, where they were interred in the tomb of St Patrick and St Columcille, and since 1190 they rest in Downpatrick Cathedral.
+During the Norse raids on Irish monasteries in the 9th century, Brigid's relics were taken for safety to Downpatrick, where they were interred in the tomb of St Patrick and St Columcille, and since 1190 they rest in Downpatrick Cathedral.
 The three, Patrick, Brigid and Columcille, have for centuries been regarded as the three main patron saints of Ireland.

 Even after 1500 years, the iconic Brigid, known as Mary of the Gael, is as dear as ever to Irish hearts, and Brigid, Brid or Bridie preponderates as a female Christian name.
 Hundreds of place-names in her honour are to be found all over the country, e.g. Kilbride, Brideswell, Tubberbride, Templebride, etc. While her main monument is in Kildare town, she is also keenly remembered in her birthplace at Faughart, in County Louth.
 The old St Brigid's well adjoining the ruined church there dates from antiquity and still attracts pilgrims today.